 How to Hook a Tarpon

-When fly fishing, most fishermen strike as soon as they see the fish eating the fly which is way too soon.
-Set the hook only when you feel the fish’s weight.
-If a Tarpon takes a fly while following it, stop stripping for a few moments to let the fly go deep into the fish’s mouth, then strike.
-If the fish takes while swimming towards you, set the hook several times in quick succession.
+Fly fishermen sometimes strike as soon as they see the fish eating the fly, which is too soon.
+Set the hook only when you feel the Tarpon’s weight.
+If your prey takes the fly while following it, stop stripping for a few moments to let the fly go deep into the fish’s mouth, then strike.
+If the fish takes the fly while swimming towards you, you should set the hook several times in quick succession.

 How to Land a Tarpon